 Difference between living and non-living things

-We mean by living things which are capable of producing a new life through the process of Reproduction.
+We mean by living things that are capable of producing a new life through the process of Reproduction.

 They have a certain life period.
 The lifespan varies for the different types of animals.
 But the main thing is they are not immortal.
 All the animals have to die one day.
 Some die in a short period, and some take longer.

 Living things have the growth of their living organism that is alive.
 Living things contain a small unit of the structure that we all know as tissue cells.
 There are various types of tissues in living things.